silkimen/gulp-stopwatch/README.md

 ## Usage examples

+Place one of the following code examples in your `gulpfile.js`.

-Default handler and default date format, log all events:
+#### Default handler and default date format, log all events:
 ```js
 require('gulp-stopwatch').setup(gulp);
 ```

-Default handler and default date format, log all events, but change output file name:
+#### Default handler and default date format, log all events, but change output file name:
 ```js
 const stopwatch = require('gulp-stopwatch');